StoglRobotics/ros_team_workspace/test/test_container_docker/README.md

 # Docker Container for testing

-## container
+## Container
 The container should support forwarding of the x11-session.
 If this is not working please make sure docker is granted access to the x-server by running `./start.sh`.
-Otherwise open an issue on github.
 The container itself should clone your `user` inside the docker container.
 The _ros_team_workspace_ folder is then shared with the docker container and mounted under _~/workspace/ros_team_workspace/_ inside the container.

 ## Usage of the docker container